EdmundGoodman/Warwick_modelling/writeup/writeup.md

 | Mortality rate            | 40.86%     | 0.0078%  |
 | Death rate                | 36.81%     | 0.0084%  |

 The mortality rate of the averaged run without the product at 40.86% is very close to the actual mortality rate of NBM in developed countries.
 This means we have anchored the outcome correctly, which should give us more interesting takeaways when we compare with the outcome when the product is in use.
-The infection rate is very high, however, this is largely due to the model not simulating space (for example between departments of a hospital).
+The infection rate is very high, which is largely due to the model not simulating space (for example between departments of a hospital).
 Without a spatial element, there is no barrier to infection apart from people turning immune, dying or being put into isolation.

 ![NBM average simulation with product in use graph](./diagrams/graph2.png)